zmitchell/annotation-abuse/design/SPC-notify.md

 # SPC-notify
 This project shall implement a decorator, `notify`, that shall only be applied to class definitions.
-Both class variables ([[SPC-notify.detect-classvars]]) and instance variables ([[SPC-notify-inst]]) shall be searched for the marker annotation.
+Both class variables ([[SPC-notify.classvars]]) and instance variables ([[SPC-notify-inst]]) shall be searched for the marker annotation.
 The marked variable will be replaced with a descriptor whose `__set__` method prints a message to the terminal.

 ## [[.decorator]]
 The decorator shall only be applied to classes.